micolous/xbox360bb/README.md

 You can use the controllers with any program on Linux that supports joysticks.

 You can use the `jstest` program to test the controllers, however be aware that the controller will show up with many buttons, so you will need to widen your terminal.
+This is located in the `joystick` package on Debian.

 ## Windows support ##